User Guide

 • Decreasing the Timeout: Conversely, if downloads are consistently finishing well before the 60-second mark, you might consider reducing the timeout setting.
 This can streamline the network interaction process, preventing unnecessary delays in cases where downloads are completed more swiftly.

-Adjusting the DOWNLOAD_TIMEOUT_SEC parameter allows you to tailor the download experience to your specific network conditions and the performance of the SidecarT board.
+Adjusting the DOWNLOAD_TIMEOUT_SEC parameter allows you to tailor the download experience to your specific network conditions and the performance of the Multi-device.
 Experimenting with different settings can help identify the optimal timeout duration for your setup, balancing efficiency with reliability in file retrieval operations.